East New Market, Maryland: 19th century

-Schools

 Various types of schools and academies serve the community and a far wider reach than might be imagined for a town whose core population remained relatively stable for close to two centuries.
 The earliest school was chartered by the state in 1818, and others, public and private, male and female, white and black followed.
 The two main schools came about in 1878-80 and in 1912.

-1819 was a remarkable year in education for the area.
-On February 6, the New-Market Academy was incorporated.
+On February 6, 1819, the New-Market Academy was incorporated.
 Five days later, the law providing for the free public school system in Dorchester County was passed and naming the commissioners for the same.
 In 1829, the state legislature provided for an annual payment of $200 to the academy, and the academy was reincorporated in 1830.
 An additional statute made it clear that the annual allocation for the New Market Academy was not to be considered as part of the funding for the free school system.
 These respective acts were passed under the governorships of Charles Goldsborough, native to Dorchester County, and Thomas King Carroll, who had strong family ties with the county.
 In 1850, the Newmarket Academy and the county free schools were joined by the East New Market Female Seminary.

-Third academy

 In a series of articles published in the weekly newspaper Democrat and News (D. & N.), the basic origins of the third school built in East New Market can be followed.
 The articles are in effect the minutes of the Dorchester County School Board that were published subsequent to the board's meetings and appear to be reprinted in whole without comment or editing by the newspaper itself.